TwitchParadise/Police-Portal/README.md

-# Police-Portal
+# Police
-A portal for keeping track of crimes.
-A site made by davendrix
+Portal for logging crimes

+At the time of doing this, there is no repo for this project by the owner.
+I do not own this software, it is a "fork" from [here](https://forum.fivem.net/t/release-lspd-web-panel-v-0-0-1/23428)